-3.5 Market Share of ENERGY STAR Central Air Conditioners
+3.5 Market Share of Energy Star Central Air Conditioners

 The increased sample data collected allowed the project team to estimate the percentages of ENERGY STAR qualified CACs sold in California.
-Figure 3-3 presents the percentage of ENERGY STAR qualified CACs sold in California throughout 2000.
+Figure 3-3 presents the percentage of ENERGY STAR qualified CACs sold in California throughout 2001.
 Figure 3-4 illustrates the percent of ENERGY STAR CAC sales by utility.
-As shown, the statewide market share of ENERGY STAR qualified CAC units increased slightly from over 21.8% in the first quarter to 24.2% by the end of the year.
+As shown, the statewide market share of ENERGY STAR qualified CAC units increased slightly from over 21.8% in the first quarter of 2000 to 32.6% by the end of 2001.